25 Best Foods to Eat for Your Thyroid and Metabolism

 Selenium.
 No, it's not Latina popstar.
 It's the all essential "on" switch to proper thyroid function — converting T4 hormone into active T3.
 The essential mineral also protects the gland from inflammatory byproducts of thyroid hormone production.
 Many people who have a sluggish thyroid or thyroid diseases exhibit deficiencies in selenium, and studies show supplementation can help.
 Selenium supplementation of 80 micrograms per day — about what you'll find in just one Brazil nut — helped to reduce anti-thyroid antibodies in patients with autoimmune thyroiditis (inflammation of the gland that can make it sluggish if left untreated), one study showed.
 As a weight-loss bonus, the nuts are rich in L-arginine, an amino acid research shows may help blast belly fat.

-If your thyroid were a man, he’d be a meat-and-potatoes kinda guy.
-That’s because animal protein is brimming in amino acids, particularly tyrosine—the building block of thyroid hormone, and of dopamine — both of which are necessary for weight management.
+If your thyroid were a man, he'd be a meat-and-potatoes kinda guy.
+That's because animal protein is brimming in amino acids, particularly tyrosine—the building block of thyroid hormone, and of dopamine—both of which are necessary for weight management.
 A lack of tyrosine in the diet may lead to an underactive thyroid, and a deficiency in dopamine is associated with food cravings and weight gain.
 You can find tyrosine in dairy and leafy greens, but poultry has the added benefit of being naturally low-fat and rich in vitamin B12—deficiencies of which are also common among people with sluggish thyroid symptoms.

 Every spoonful of yogurt acts as a protective shield for your thyroid.
 That's because yogurt is naturally rich in vitamin D, and not getting enough of the nutrient puts you at a higher risk of obesity and thyroid diseases, research suggests.
 Over 90 percent of people with Hashimoto's, an autoimmune disease that's the most common cause of hypothyroidism, are deficient in D, according to one study published in the International Journal of Health Sciences.
 Researchers say the sunshine vitamin's immunity-boosting and anti-inflammatory properties protect the thyroid from damage.
 In addition to vitamin D, yogurt is also rich in probiotics that research suggests may help balance "good bacteria" in the gut that can be thrown off by thyroid disturbances.

 There are plenty of fish in the sea, but salmon may be the best one for your metabolism.
-That’s because most cases of underactive thyroid are due to inflammation of the gland, and salmon boasts significant anti-inflammatory properties thanks to its rich omega-3 fatty acid content.
+That's because most cases of underactive thyroid are due to inflammation of the gland, and salmon boasts significant anti-inflammatory properties thanks to its rich omega-3 fatty acid content.
 In fact, one study that looked at the effects of weight loss and seafood consumption showed salmon to be the most effective at reducing inflammation — better than cod, fish oil and a no-fish diet.
-The fishy fatty acids may also signal thyroid cells in the liver to burn more fat, a recent study published in The Journal of Nutritional Biochemistry suggests.

 Our bodies need dietary fat—particularly healthy oils—in order to lose weight and function properly.
 The right kinds of fats and oils help quash hunger, maximize your metabolism, and speed nutrients through your body.
 Healthy monounsaturated fats like olive oil can actually help the body to burn calories.
 Extra virgin olive oil may also increase blood levels of serotonin, a hormone associated with satiety.
 Plus, olive oil is also loaded with polyphenols, antioxidants that help battle many diseases such as cancer, osteoporosis and brain deterioration.